- Contact us

 Waystation certification program.
 On November 15, we will be installing approximately 120 milkweed and other nectar source plants in an effort to establish a Monarch Waystation.
 The waystation will not only provide food and habitat for monarchs (as well as many species of birds, butterflies, bees and other pollinators that will utilize it), but it is a great way to get the word out about monarchs and milkweeds.
 Many people don’t realize that monarchs depend on milkweed for survival.
 In addition to milkweed, we will also be planting Coreopsis, Liatris, Rudbeckia, Salvia, Solidago and other native wildflowers.

-If we plant the milkweed, the monarchs are sure to come!
+If we plant the milkweed, the monarchs will come!

 Bringing a Little Sandhill Back